CJ Nattanai / Shutterstock.com

 Connect With Us

 Images and insights from inside the DPRK: North Korean leader Kim Jong Un may have transformed his image from Hermit King to diplomatic statesman by stepping out onto the world stage in 2018 and 2019.
-But in 2020, with few Americans traveling to Pyongyang due to years of tightened sanctions and travel bans, the people of North Korea remain as hidden and muted as ever before.Learn More
+But in 2020, with few Americans traveling to Pyongyang due to years In this briefing, Wilson Center scholars and experts who have spent considerable time on the ground in North Korea discuss what’s happening inside North Korea, both in politics and in public health, and assess the impact of COVID-19 on North Korea’s economy, its people and nuclear negotiations with the United States.Learn More

 Keep up with the Korea Center